PLD Space Unveils Three New Rockets and a Crew Capsule

 Credit: PLD Space

-Spanish launch provider PLD Space has introduced a family of new rockets that it plans to introduce beyond its Miura 5 rocket, which is expected to make its inaugural flight in 2025.
+Spanish launch provider PLD Space has revealed a family of new rockets that it plans to introduce beyond its Miura 5 rocket, which is expected to make its inaugural flight in 2025.
 The company also revealed that it was working on a crew capsule called Lince (Spanish for Lynx).

 PLD Space introduced its range of next-gen rockets during its annual meeting which was held at its new facility in Elche, Spain.
-The three rockets introduced were the Miura Next, Miura Next Heavy, and Miura Next Super Heavy, all based on a system or modular building blocks.
-Miura Next will be the base of the modular system will be a single-stick two-stage rocket.
+The three rockets introduced were the Miura Next, Miura Next Heavy, and Miura Next Super Heavy, all based on a system of modular building blocks.
+Miura Next will be the base of the modular system and will be a single-stick two-stage rocket.
 Miura Next Heavy will feature two boosters and Miura Next Super Heavy will feature four boosters.
 The boosters will have a shared architecture with the rocket’s core stage.
 The first stages and boosters will all feature a propulsive recovery capability.

 The smallest of the three rockets will be capable of delivering up to 13,580 kilograms to low Earth orbit, while the most powerful will have the capacity to deliver 53,000 kilograms.